What is a Reasonable Accommodation?

 - Make your request(s) known to your supervisor OR contact the ADA Coordinator to initiate the formal accommodation procedure.

 - Visit the Job Accommodation Network (askjan.org) and utilize this resource to assist you in completing your documentation.
-Complete the Accommodation Request Form and return it to the ADA Coordinator in Institutional Equity.
+Complete the ADA Accommodation Request Form and return it to the ADA Coordinator in Equal Opportunity Compliance and Title IX.

-- If medical documentation is required, ensure your healthcare provider provides the Medical form to the ADA Coordinator in Institutional Equity.
+- If medical documentation is required, ensure your healthcare provider provides the Medical form to the ADA Coordinator in Equal Opportunity Compliance and Title IX.

 - Engage in the interactive process with supervisor and the ADA Coordinator to discuss what accommodations can be provided that are appropriate for the employee and the Unit.